Free tool

 Mobile first-screen CTA evidence for quote and request paths

-Retest-ready issue rows for form fixes and recurring monitoring
+Retest-ready issue rows for form fixes and repeat retesting

 It can identify public signals such as missing contact fields, disabled submit buttons, broken quote links, and weak mobile CTA placement.
 These are concrete enough to fix and retest.